Nicky Siano (left) with Frankie Knuckles (center), a friend, and Andy Reynolds (right) at Cheetah in NYC, 1999

-It was 1972, I had just finished playing an eight-hour set at my new club The Gallery, which had been open for only a week at that point.
+It was 1972.
+I had just finished playing an eight-hour set at my new club, The Gallery, which had been open for only a week at that point.
 Robin, The Gallery's door person and my business partner at the time, walked up to the booth with a large African-American man.
 "This is Frankie Knuckles," she said.
 "He wants to work for us."
-That began a forty-year friend-and-mentorship with one of the finest human being I have ever known: my good friend, the Godfather of House music, Frankie Knuckles.
+That began a forty-year friend-and-mentorship with one of the finest human beings I have ever known, my good friend, the Godfather of House Music, Frankie Knuckles.

 Larry became my best friend, roommate, and for a time, my partner, and wherever Larry went, Frankie was not far behind.
 Two years passed quickly at the first Gallery, and just as we were about to open the second location of the club, 172 Mercer Street, Larry announced that he had secured a job playing records at The Continental Baths.
 And of course, Frankie was at his side, filling in for Larry when he overslept, working the lights for him when he played.

 On opening night of the Gallery's new location, Frankie came to the back door about a half-hour before we opened.
 Already an established DJ, but forever humble and loving, Frankie asked me, "Is there anything I can do?"

 "Come and help me set up my records," I told him.
 As we set up the DJ booth, Frankie and I laughed about the early days: just two years prior we had hoped the music we were playing would catch on in a big way... and here we were, about to open what most consider to be the first disco.
 When we opened the doors and I played that first record, "Lanzana's Preistess" by Donal Byrd, Frankie was the already on the dancefloor.